 We have no righteousness in and of ourselves.
 It is with the righteousness of Christ that God desires to clothe His beloved believers.

 I will greatly rejoice in the Lord , My soul shall be joyful in my God; For He has clothed me with the garments of salvation, He has covered me with the robe of righteousness, As a bridegroom decks himself with ornaments, And as a bride adorns herself with her jewels.

 — Isaiah 61:10

-I hope by now that it's becoming evident that there is nothing in God's Word that is without significance.
-Every word, every color, every number, and every name is rich with meaning and can be used for connecting the dots of God's big picture of dwelling with His created ones through a necessary means of a sacrificial salvation.
+There is nothing in God's Word that is without significance.
+Every word, every color, every number, and name is rich with layers of meaning.
+All of which connect the dots of God's big picture of dwelling with His created ones through a necessary means of sacrificial salvation.